 For Amazon KDP, there is also administrative metadata for the Age Range and United States Grade Range.

-You can create better metadata by using all of these metadata fields when you publish a book.
+You can create better metadata by using all these fields when publishing a book or ebook.

-Amazon will index and use your metadata to make your book easier to find online by book buyers.
+Amazon will index and use your data to make your book easier to find online by book buyers.

 It takes some time to do the necessary research to update your books, particularly in selecting keyword phrases.